aminramezani345/OCT_Segmentation/README.md

 * *SIZE_X* - width of image (optional, default 640 pixels)
 * *SIZE_Y* - height of image (optional, default 640 pixels)

-## Checkpoints
- [Here](https://drive.google.com/drive/folders/1zKkv0BsFAHi2BV7oUBiD8FRK_HDMaViE?usp=sharing) you can download already trainded weights for OCTID dataset.

-## References
-I want to express gratitude to Dr. Sreenivas Bhattiprolu ([youtube](https://www.youtube.com/@DigitalSreeni), [github](https://github.com/bnsreenu)), for inspiring and helping me to make this.
-Some part of codes and intuition that i used in this project i took from him.
-You can view the playlist of this author's lessons with the code attached.